l7mp/l7mp.io/_docs/dns-task.md

 ### l7mp ingress

-Finally you only have to create a DaemonSet which will act like an ingress gateway to the cluster.
-And will use the l7mp-ingress-gw-config configmap what you defined before.
+Finally you only have to create a *DaemonSet* which will act like an ingress gateway to the cluster.
+And will use the *l7mp-ingress-gw-config* configmap what you defined before.
+As you can see this DaemonSet will run with `hostNetwork = true` so it will automatically use the minikube ip.

 ```yaml
 cat <<EOF | kubectl apply -f -